jforget/raku-Arithmetic-PaperAndPencil/doc/Description-en.md

 polynomial  calculation  using  Horner's  scheme,  or  with  cascading divisions), GCD extraction (with  cascading divisions, a.k.a.
 Euclid's algorithm).
-I  discarded the prime  factors extraction and I  kept the radix  conversion with  Horner's scheme.
-For the  cascading divisions methods (radix conversion and Euclid), I have not decided yet.
+I  discarded the prime  factors extraction and I  kept the radix conversion with Horner's scheme and with cascading divisions and the GCD extraction.

 For what it's worth, here is the prime factors extraction for 28: